stefanuswibowo/miTS_Pathway/README.md

 [[Back to top]](https://github.com/stefanuswibowo/MiTS_Pathway#index)

+The complete video tutorial can be accesed on: [A step to step guideline in Mining Cancer Biomarker and its pathway interaction based on miTS method]

-- **Gene-miRNA correlation**
+**Gene-miRNA correlation**
 This part was destined to find the exact microRNA that responsible for IQGAP1 gene regulation.
 The investigation was created based on correlation approach
  - Data Pre-Processing/Data Mining
-    1. Download the Metadata file
+   1. Download the metadata file of cancer repository in [National Cancer Institute GDC Data Portal](https://portal.gdc.cancer.gov/) database using the parameter listed on "Data pre-processing" section of [Mining Potential MicroRNA Biomarkers related to IQGAPs of Tyroid Carcinoma through *in silico* process] paper.
+The video tutorial was presented on: [Data Pre-Processing/Data Mining [1]]

     By accessing correlation analysis
  - Statistical/Correlation Analysis
  - Validation
-- Gene-miRNA pathway
+ **Gene-miRNA pathway**
  - Protein Target
  - Gene

  ## Developer Contribution & Contacts